peterhinch/micropython-micro-gui/README.md

 physical display and closes the current screen, showing the one below.
 If used on the bottom level `Screen` (as above) it closes the application.

-The `wri` instance of `CWriter` associates a widget with a font.
+The `CWriter` instance `wri` associates a widget with a font.
 Constructors for all widgets have three mandatory positional args.
 These are a `CWriter` instance followed by `row` and `col`.
 These args are followed by a number of optional keyword args.
 These have (hopefully) sensible defaults enabling you to get started easily.